 Ghana - USCIS Accra Field Office

-As announced on Aug.
-9, 2019, USCIS will permanently close its field office in Accra, Ghana, on June 30, 2020.
-The last day the office will accept Forms I-130, Forms I-360, or Forms I-131A is March 31, 2020.
-The last day the office will be open to the public is May 29, 2020.
-The U.S. Embassy in Accra will assume responsibility for certain limited services that USCIS previously provided to individuals residing in Ghana (see table below).
+USCIS permanently closed its field office in Accra, Ghana, on June 30, 2020.
+The U.S. Embassy in Accra has assumed responsibility for certain limited services that USCIS previously provided to individuals residing in Ghana (see table below).

 Individuals who previously received assistance from the USCIS Accra Field Office (which includes individuals residing in Ghana, Benin, Burkina Faso, Cameroon, Cape Verde, Chad, Cote d'Ivoire, Equatorial Guinea, Gabon, Gambia, Guinea, Guinea Bissau, Liberia, Mali, Niger, Nigeria, Sao Tome and Principe, Senegal, Sierra Leone and Togo) must follow these filing instructions:

 If you are a U.S. citizen, the Department of State may accept a petition from you if you are filing for your immediate relative (spouse, unmarried child under the age of 21, or parent (if you are 21 years of age or older)) at a U.S. embassy or consulate in certain limited circumstances, as described in the USCIS Policy Manual, Volume 6, Part B, Chapter 3.
 Please contact the U.S. embassy or consulate having jurisdiction over the area where you live for further information.

 Active-Duty Military: If you are an active-duty U.S. citizen service member stationed permanently at a military base overseas, you may file this petition directly with the Department of State at a U.S. embassy or consulate without needing to establish exceptional circumstances.